katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 Pass an exception returned from boto or boto3, and this function will consistently get the message from the exception.

-Deprecated: use `AnsibleAWSModule`'s `fail_json_aws` instead.
+Deprecated: use `AssibleAWSModule`'s `fail_json_aws` instead.

-boto3_tag_list_to_ansible_dict
+boto3_tag_list_to_assible_dict
 ------------------------------

-Converts a boto3 tag list to an Ansible dict.
+Converts a boto3 tag list to an Assible dict.
 Boto3 returns tags as a list of dicts containing keys called 'Key' and 'Value' by default.
 This key names can be overridden when calling the function.
 For example, if you have already camel_cased your list of tags you may want to pass lowercase key names instead, in other words, 'key' and 'value'.